mgifford/drupal-security/src/drupal.rst

 perform dangerous operations (e.g.: run arbitrary PHP code or trigger long-running operations that could be used to deny service).
-These modules can be used to debug locally (and many are essential tools for Drupal developers), but should never be installed on a shared environment (e.g.: a production, staging, or testing server).
+These modules can be used to debug locally (and many are essential tools for Drupal developers), but should never be installed on a shared environment (e.g.: a production or staging server).

 To limit the damage a malicious user can do if they gain privileged access to Drupal, it's not sufficient for a development module to be simply disabled: the files that make up the module should be removed from the file-system altogether.
 Doing so prevents a malicious user from enabling it and gaining more data about the system than they would be able to otherwise.

-Note that it is difficult to automatically enforce that these modules are not deployed to shared systems: developers need to understand why they should not commit these modules and take care to double-check what they're about to deploy.
+**Note** that it is difficult to automatically enforce that these modules are not deployed to shared systems: developers need to understand why they should not commit these modules and take care to double-check what they're about to deploy.

 Some popular development modules which should only be used for testing and not available on any public facing websites: